-This article is designed to help those wishing to stream games, whether they be audio games with graphics or mainstream content, with the assistance of a screen reader, highlighting pitfalls and interesting quirks that might be encountered.
+This article is designed to help those wishing to stream games with the assistance of a screen reader, highlighting pitfalls and interesting quirks that might be encountered.

 (note: It's good if you have both 32 and 64 bit versions of OBS on your PC, for reasons that I'll go into later)